|

 - The cost of selecting a survivor option varies according to the

-person you are protecting.
+your survivor is closest to at the time of retirement.
 For an estimate of the cost under any of

 the different survivor options please refer the following benefit

-estimator: (Tier I benefit
+Estimator: (Tier I benefit

 Option D - Straight Life Annuity